cryostatio/cryostat-legacy/README.md

 A container-native JVM application which acts as a bridge to other containerized JVMs and exposes a secure API for producing, analyzing, and retrieving JDK Flight Recorder data from your cloud workloads.

+**This repository is no longer maintained.** See [**cryostat3**](https://github.com/cryostatio/cryostat3) for the source repository for Cryostat 3.0+ and active development.

 ## SEE ALSO

+* [**cryostat3**](https://github.com/cryostatio/cryostat3) : the new source repository
+  for Cryostat version 3.0+, where active development is taking place.
+This repository contains the source for versions up to 2.4.1 and will not be maintained after 3.0 is released.

 * [cryostat.io](https://cryostat.io) : upstream documentation website with user
   guides, tutorials, blog posts, and other user-facing content.
 Start here if